OxidizedLoop/HashMapSettings/README.md

-# HashMap wrapper for stackable Settings
+# HashMap wrapper for layered Settings

 This crate allows you to store and access all your program settings by calling a single Account struct regardless of the type that those settings implement.